- Reference Number: HEY-635/2023

 Information about your PICC line

-Your healthcare professional will show you how to do this safely.
-If you are unable to complete this, the nutrition homecare team will complete this for you.
+Your specialist nurse will show you how to do this safely.
+If you are unable to complete this, your homecare team will complete this for you.

 Completing the dressing change

-A transparent dressing will cover the PICC line and Statlock® fixation device; the dressing will initially be changed 24 hours after the procedure by the nurse caring for you.
+A transparent dressing will cover the PICC line and fixation device; the dressing will initially be changed 24 hours after the procedure by the ward nurse caring for you.

 The dressing will then require changing every 7 days unless required more frequently due to soiling or the dressing becoming loose.

-Your nurse will go through your aftercare when planning discharge.
+Your specialist nurse will go through your aftercare when planning discharge.

 Care of the exit site